Sherman Day: Career

 After returning home from Europe and getting married, Day traveled again to Europe and pursued mercantile work in Marseille.
 He then lived in Brooklyn, New York, and worked as a merchant there and in Philadelphia.
 He also worked as a civil engineer and planned and supervised the construction of Plymouth Church.
 He served as one of its founders and deacons.
 From 1835 to 1841, he worked as a civil engineer in Circleville, Ohio, and Indianapolis, Indiana.
 In 1843, he published Historical Collections of the State of Pennsylvania.
 He was an author in Philadelphia and New Haven until 1843.
 He then worked as a merchant in New York and Philadelphia until 1849.

-Sherman Day's Historical Collections of Pennsylvania is considered one of the most important documentations of early histories of Pennsylvania, mostly because it included individual histories for all the counties within the Keystone State.
-As well, it contained a series of wonderful images (produced by Sherman as well) of all parts of the Keystone State.
+Sherman Day's Historical Collections of Pennsylvania contains documentations of early histories of Pennsylvania and includes individual histories for all of its counties.
+As well, it contained a series of images (produced by Sherman) of many parts of the state.

 "We are more familiar with the history of England, Rome or Greece' and with the career of Alexander, Caesar and Napoleon than with the events that have occurred in our own vicinity.
 Yes, even in the very fields that we ourselves are tilling."

-In 1849, Day moved to San Francisco and worked as a civil and mining engineer.
-He designed the San Francisco and San Jose Railroad and, in 1855, he designed a wagon road over the Sierra Nevada.
+In 1849, Day at age 43 joined the gold rush to San Francisco, worked as a civil and mining engineer, and was a member of the Society of California Pioneers.
+He helped organize the Pacific and Atlantic Railroad, the first progenitor of the San Francisco and San Jose Railroad.
 He served as editor pro tempore of the newspaper The Pacific.
 From 1854 to 1855, he served as a member of the California Senate.
 While senator, he helped pass a law to start the College of California.
 He was affiliated with both the Whig and Republican parties.
+In 1855-1856, he discovered, surveyed, and designed a 12-foot wide wagon road over the Sierra Nevada, which was used by the Pony Express starting in 1860.

 Around 1857, he became superintendent of the Almaden Quicksilver Mines and later the Mariposa Mine.
 He also worked in San Jose, Folsom and Oakland.
-In 1868, Day was appointed as the Surveyor General of California with the help of Senator Cornelius Cole.
-He served one term until 1871 and also served as railroad commissioner.
+In 1868, Day was appointed as the U.S. Surveyor General of California with the help of Senator Cornelius Cole; he served one term until 1871.
+He also served as railroad commissioner.
 In 1878, he became town engineer of Berkeley, California.
 He helped lay out the city of San Jose and the northern portion of San Francisco.

 Day was one of the founders and first trustees of the College of California.
-He served as its trustee until it joined with the University of California.
+He served as its trustee until it joined with the University of California, Berkeley.
 He helped select the site of the University of California.
 He also worked as professor of mine construction and surveying at the College of California.